 Protocol 1.5 meter measures within The Hague University of Applied Sciences

-In this protocol you will find all 1.5 meter measures that The Hague University of Applied Sciences applies from 15 June until the start of the new academic year.
+In this protocol you will find all 1.5 meter measures that The Hague University of Applied Sciences applies in the new academic year 2020-2021.
 This protocol applies to employees, students and all other visitors who visit the locations of THUAS.
 The protocol can be subject to change if THUAS find it necessary to make adjustments in the measures or if measures taken by the government require us to do so.
 We highlight the changes made in the document compared to the previous version.
 We advise all our visitors to carefully read the protocol before coming to one of our locations.

 What will the new academic year look like?